vaclavrozhon/vaclavrozhon.github.io/polylog.md

 ## A* algorithm

 A* algorithm is an important heuristic variant of Dijkstra's algorithm used in practice.
-In this video, we develop the algorithm from the first principles, hopefully showcasing that it's actually deeper and more beautiful than how it looks on the first glance.
+In this video, we develop the algorithm from the first principles, hopefully showcasing that it's actually deeper and more beautiful than how it looks at first glance.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/wL3uWO-KLUE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## A different way of understanding P vs NP

 We usually frame P vs NP as the question "If I can check the solution quickly, can I also solve the problem quickly?"
-In this video, we explained how you can equivalently view as the question "If I can quickly compute some function, can I quickly invert it?"
+In this video, we explain how you can equivalently view as the question "If I can quickly compute some function, can I quickly invert it?"

 The video won the unofficial fourth [Summer of Math Exposition competition](https://www.linkedin.com/in/gaborhollbeck/?locale=de_DE).